armbian/documentation/docs/User-Guide_Getting-Started.md

 **"Install" "Install to/update boot loader"** -> **Install/Update the bootloader on SD/eMMC**

-## How to upgrade distribution?
+## How to upgrade distribution (like Focal to Jammy or Bullseye to Bookworm)?

 Fire up `armbian-config` to freeze your firmware packages (select `System` and `Freeze`) and then follow generic upgrade instructions specific to your userspace.
 Like for Debian: [https://www.debian.org/releases/bookworm/amd64/release-notes/ch-upgrading.en.html] Or Ubuntu: launch `do-release-upgrade`

-User spaces distribution upgrades, like Ubuntu Focal to Jammy or Debian Bullseye to Bookworm, are neither tested nor supported.
-Therefore we cannot provide support if something goes wrong.
+__Attention:__ Userspaces distribution upgrades are neither tested nor supported.
+Therefore Armbian cannot provide support if something goes wrong.

 ## How to adjust hardware features?